sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 All SDMX artefact types share the following common object properties:

 * id - *String*.
 Identifier for the resource.
-* uri - *String* *nullable*.
+* uri - *String* *optional*.
 The URL address of the resource.
-* urn - *String* *nullable*.
+* urn - *String* *optional*.
 URN - typically a URL - which points to an external resource which may contain or supplement the annotation.
 If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
 * name - *Object* *optional*.
 A list of human-readable localised *[names](#name)* of the resource.
 * description - *Object* *optional*.
 A list of human-readable localised descriptions (see *[names](#name)*) of the resource.
-* agencyID - *String* *nullable*.
+* agencyID - *String* *optional*.
 ID of the agency maintaining this resource.
-* version - *String* *nullable*.
+* version - *String* *optional*.
 Version of this resource.
 It is "1.0" by default.
-* validFrom - *String* *nullable*.
+* validFrom - *String* *optional*.
 A timestamp from which the version is valid.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
-* validTo - *String* *nullable*.
+* validTo - *String* *optional*.
 A timestamp from which the version is superceded.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
-* isFinal - *Boolean* *nullable*.
+* isFinal - *Boolean* *optional*.
 True if this is the final version of the resource, otherwise False (draft version).
 * isExternalReference - *Boolean* *nullable*.
 If set to “true” it indicates that the content of the resource is held externally.
-* isPartial - *Boolean* *nullable*.
+* isPartial - *Boolean* *optional*.
 If set to true, it indicates that the resource contains only a sub-set of items.
 Only for resources that inherit from the ItemScheme (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme).
-* links - *Array* *nullable*.
+* links - *Array* *optional*.
 A collection of links to additional resources for the resource.
 See the section *[link](#link)*. **It is recommended to systematically include a self-referencing hyperlink (link with "rel"="self").**
-* annotations - *Array* *nullable*.
+* annotations - *Array* *optional*.
 Provides a list of annotation objects.

 Example: